CorvidKing17/MidtermProject/TERRESTRIAL.md

 Mars has itself two moons, **Phobos** and **Deimos**, the most out of our terrestrial planets.

 ---
-## Honorable Mention: Pluto
+## Pluto
-While Pluto is not in the inner half of our solar system, (and no longer claimed as a planet), it is a type of terrestrial planet!
+While Pluto is not in the inner half of our solar system, (and no longer claimed as a planet), it is sometimes argued as a terrestrial planet.

-Composed mostly of ice and hard rock, scientist have theorized that when Pluto first formed, it was covered in oceans and could have harbored life.
+Composed mostly of ice and hard rock, scientist have theorized that when Pluto first formed, it was covered in oceans and could have harbored life, leaning more towards a terrestrial planet rather than the icey gaseous planet it was known as before.

 While Pluto is smaller than many planetary moons, and is known as a dwarf planet, Pluto itself has five known moons, named Charon, Styx, Nix, Kerberos, and Hydra.